devicetree-org/lopper/README-architecture.txt

 # Lopper will arrange for a variable to be available to the python code under
 # that name, with the specified value.
 #
+# Code blocks can also inherit Lopper assists, to facilitate code reuse.
+# The property "inherit" is a comma separate list of python
+# assists that should be loaded and made available to the code block
+# on execution.
+#
+# The python modules must be searchable by the python loader and in
+# an "assists" subdirectory.
+They will be loaded and made avaible under
+# their module name for direct use in the code block.
+#
+# See the 'xlate' lop for an example of 'inherit'
 #
 # See README.pydoc for details of the code execution environment